Contingencyplana/storybook_archipelago/a0_0_sailing_mode/roadmaps/roadstanza_1.md

 - Matching tests exist:
   - Type 2: list assertions for Left paths

-Policy alignment (see `node_type_rollout.md`)
+Policy alignment (see `node_type_rollout.md`).

-This file is reserved for summary notes or retrospectives if needed.

-No further action here; see `roadstanza_2.md` for upcoming RS2 planning.
+---

+## Notes

+- RS1 is partially complete: first two minigames sealed, third incomplete, fourth pending.
+- This file will be updated as Echoing Grotto and the fourth minigame progress.